 2) A risotto always deserves to be cooked in good and well flavoured water, otherwise known as stock — be it vegetable, chicken/meat or fish in provenance.
 You can salt the stock or salt the rice.
 I usually do a bit of both.

-4) Chopped onion is usually the premise for most risottos and needs to be cooked in olive oil (not butter).
+4) Chopped onion is usually the premise for most risottos and needs to be cooked in olive oil (you could add a smidgeon of butter if you wanted to).
 Unlike the tostatura, the onion must cook over a LOW, soft heat in order not to brown.
 And this presents us with a contradiction.
 My easy way out of this is to cook the onion in a separate frying pan and add it to the rice later on, once the first few ladles of simmering stock have been added.
 (I got this tip from Allan Bay’s cookery book “Cuochi si Diventa”.)

 5) When adding the wine … it is a good idea to have the wine at least warm if not hot.
 Wine is added just after the tostatura when the rice is very hot.
 If you pour cold wine over it, it will bring the temperature down.
 To be honest, I think this rule applies if you are making a large amount of risotto (say, over 1 kg).
 If you are making less, I am sure room-temperature as opposed to hot is good enough.
 The only hot liquid ALWAYS must be the stock that is added.

 6) A risotto does NOT, contrary to so much public opinion and huffing and puffing about the subject, require constant stirring.
 Nor is it always “creamy” in texture.
 If you don’t believe me, I hope you will believe Gabriele Ferron (see http://thefoodpornographer.com/2013/09/rice-masterclass-with-gabriele-ferron ).

 6a) Grated parmesan cheese tends to be added at the same time as the butter … with more sprinkled on top later on, if so desired.